dini84/codestar1/README.md

 This sample includes:

-* README.md - this file
+* README.md - this files
 * buildspec.yml - this file is used by AWS CodeBuild to package your application for deployment to AWS Lambda
 * main.go - this file contains the sample Go code for the web application